Updated post: 18/04/20 | April 2020

 The defence of Dubrovnik

-If you want to learn more about the defence of the city, visit the Napoleonic Fort Imperial overlooking Dubrovnik, home to the Museum of Croatian War of Independence.
+To learn more about the defence of the city, visit the Napoleonic Fort Imperial overlooking Dubrovnik, home to the Museum of Croatian War of Independence.
 Housed in dank cellars, an extensive collection of photographs, posters, weaponry and other artefacts gives you a sobering insight into the battle for Dubrovnik.

 The final stop on our war walk in Dubrovnik was the Memorial Room of the Defenders of Dubrovnik in Palaca Sponza.
 This understated but sobering reminder of the Siege of Dubrovnik displays photographs of those who perished whilst defending the city.